Declaration of Neutrality: History

-Since 1955, neutrality has become a deeply ingrained element of Austrian identity.
 An opinion poll from March 2022 found that 76% favored Austria remaining neutral, versus 18% who supported joining NATO.

-Membership of Austria in the European Union (or its predecessor organizations) was controversial due to the Austrian commitment to neutrality.
+Membership of Austria in the European Union (or its predecessor organizations) was controversial due to the Austrian constitutional commitment to neutrality, which could have been in contradiction with the EU's Common Security and Defense Policy.
 Austria only joined the bloc in 1995 together with Finland and Sweden which had also declared their neutrality in the Cold War, following a referendum on accession.

 In 1995, Austria joined NATO's Partnership for Peace program, but only after Russia had done so.